 If the Trigger Type field of the soliciting Trigger frame is Basic Trigger and the STA does not have a frame to transmit, the STA shall either not transmit a response or transmit zero or more QoS Null frames.[8277, 3233, 5718, 5989, 9096]

-A STA that is an intended receiver of a Trigger frame that is not a Basic Trigger frame shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-428.
+A STA that is an intended receiver of a Trigger frame that is not a Basic Trigger frame shall construct the A-MPDU carried in the HE TB PPDU as defined in Table 9-428 (A-MPDU contents MPDUs in the control response context).
 A STA that is an intended receiver of a Basic Trigger frame may include MPDUs with any TID in the HE TB PPDU sent in response to a Trigger frame subject the rules of 27.10.4 (A-MPDU with multiple TIDs).

+[9294]A non-AP HE STA shall not solicit any immediate response (as defined in Table 9-426 (A-MPDU contents in the data enabled no immediate response context) and Table 9-428 (A-MPDU contents MPDUs in the control response context)) for the MPDUs that the STA aggregates in the HE TB PPDU if the TID Aggregation Limit subfield in the Trigger Dependent User Info field is set to value 0 in the eliciting Trigger frame.

+A non-AP HE STA may aggregate QoS Data frames belonging to one or more TIDs in the HE TB PPDU (see 27.10.4 (A-MPDU with multiple TIDs) and Table 9-425 (A-MPDU contents in the data enabled immediate response context)) up to the value carried in the TID Aggregation Limit subfield in the Trigger Dependent User Info field of the soliciting Trigger frame, when the TID Aggregation Limit subfield has a value greater 0.
+The non-AP HE STA may also aggregate an Action frame when the TID Aggregation Limit subfield has a value greater than 0.

-[9294] NOTE 1—An AP can include other MPDUs in a soliciting DL MU PPDU that contains Trigger frames as specified in 9.7.3 (A-MPDU contents).
+NOTE 1—An AP can include other MPDUs in a soliciting DL MU PPDU that contains Trigger frames as specified in 9.7.3 (A-MPDU contents).

 NOTE 2—The frame type of MPDUs may be different across A-MPDUs within a same HE TB PPDU.

+[Moved from 27.5.2.2.2 since these are non-AP STA actions]NOTE 3—A STA follows the rules in 27.10.4 (A-MPDU with multiple TIDs) for aggregating the QoS Data frames with multiple TIDs in HE TB PPDUs.

 A STA that is scheduled in a Trigger frame or is the intended receiver of an UMRS Control field transmits the dB value of its UL power headroom, HRSTA, in the HE TB PPDU sent in response to assist in the AP's MCS selection.
 The UL power headroom for the assigned MCS is defined in Equation (27-1).